poudel/poudel.github.io/content/about-keshab-paudel.md

 ## Bio
 I am a full-stack software developer specializing in Python.
-I have more than two years of software development experience.
+I have more than three years of software development experience.
 I have worked mainly with Python, Django and JavaScript.
-I prefer working on the back-end side of things, although I have come to enjoy the front-end.
+I prefer working on the back-end side of things, although I have come to enjoy the front-end lately.
 Although CSS is not exactly my forte, I can manage to get around most of the time.
+I have a personal preference for minimal and utilitarian interfaces.

-I have a linkedin profile [here](https://www.linkedin.com/in/keshabpaudel/).
+I also have a linkedin profile [here](https://www.linkedin.com/in/keshabpaudel/).

 ## Work Experience

 ### Janaki Technology / Khalti (September 2017 - Now)

 I joined Janaki Technology to work on [Khalti](https://khalti.com/), mostly on the backend.
-Ever since joining Khalti, I have learned so much about API, permissions et cetera.
+Ever since joining Khalti, I have learned so much about API development, scaling, testing, permissions et cetera.
 I have also found love in JavaScript, both in the front and back end side.

 It has only been a few months since I've been here so I don't have much to share, except that I am loving it.

-### Real Solutions / merojob.com / AayuLogic (May 2015 - September 2017)
+### Real Solutions / AayuLogic (May 2015 - September 2017)

 While at Real Solutions, I worked on [RealHRsoft](http://realhrsoft.com), an enterprise Human Resource Management system.
 This was my first job ever.
 I was able to learn a